Stonehaven

-Stonehaven (/stoʊnˈheɪvən/ stohn-HAY-vən) is a town on the northeast coast of Scotland, 15 mi south of Aberdeen.
-It had a population of 11,177 at the 2022 Census.
+Stonehaven (/stoʊnˈheɪvən/ stohn-HAY-vən) is a coastal town on the northeast coast of Scotland, 15 mi south of Aberdeen.
+The town had a population of 11,177 at the 2022 Census.

-Stonehaven was formerly the county town of Kincardineshire, succeeding the now abandoned town of Kincardine.
+Stonehaven is known in the local Doric dialect as Steenhive (/sco/) and is nicknamed Stoney.
+It was formerly the county town of Kincardineshire, succeeding the now abandoned town of Kincardine.
 It is currently administered as part of Aberdeenshire.
-The town is known in the local Doric dialect as Steenhive (/stinˈhaɪv/) and is nicknamed Stoney.

 Pre-history and archaeology

 Stonehaven is the site of prehistoric events evidenced by finds at Fetteresso Castle and Neolithic pottery excavations from the Spurryhillock area.
 In 2004, archaeological work by CFA Archaeology, in advance of the building of the Aberdeen to Lochside Natural Gas Pipeline, found two short cists burials containing cremated remains to the southwest of Stonehaven.
 Radiocarbon dating put the burials in the first half of the 2nd millennium BC, which was the Early Bronze Age in Scotland.
 The burials contained stone tool artifacts and shale/cannel coal beads.
 That same year, researchers at the National Museums of Scotland and Yale University announced that a fossil found by an amateur paleontologist the previous year was the earliest known fossil of a land-dwelling animal.
 The fossil was about 420 million years old.